Configuration

 • Select Attach existing policies directly

-Now you can copy the Access Key ID and add it to the Goldstack configuration form.
+Now you can copy the Access Key ID and add it to the Goldstack configuration form or add it into your local configuration file.
 Do the same with the Secret Access Key (It can be shown by clicking on Show).

 Note that it is recommended to only provide this key and secret for development systems (and prototype/hobby production systems).
 For all other systems, it is recommended to provide this key and secret only through environment variables (see below).